 - Officials shall be recognized by the Chair and shall not interrupt a speaker. - Public comment shall be addressed to the City Commission as a whole and not to any individual on the dais or in the audience. - Displays of anger, rudeness, ridicule, impatience, lack of respect and personal attacks are strictly prohibited. - Unauthorized remarks from the audience, stamping of feet, whistles, yells and similar demonstrations shall not be permitted. - Offenders may be removed from the meeting. - Any person desiring to address the Commission shall file a written request with the city clerk prior to consideration of the matter by the Commission or prior to the public comment portion of a meeting.
 The person wishing to speak shall complete a comment card for each agenda item the person wishes to address, which shall include the person's full name, address, and the numbered agenda item.
 The person will not be recognized if the comment card is not completed.

 5. ADDITIONS / DELETIONS / REORGANIZATION OF AGENDA

 6. PROCLAMATION

 6.1.
 Proclaiming the Month of November 2024 as: Veterans Appreciation Month.
-The Proclamation presentation is in coordination with the City's Human Resources Department.
+The Proclamation will be accepted by the Human Resources Department and the following Armed Forces Veteran City employees: